Western conifer seed bug: Range and invasiveness

 This insect is common in its native range along the temperate and warmer regions of the Pacific coast of North America and has steadily expanded eastwards.
 On its native continent, L. occidentalis has been located as far northeast as Nova Scotia.

 In Europe, this species was first reported in 1999 from northern Italy; it had probably been accidentally imported with timber and, as it seems, more than once, as its presence was subsequently reported from that country almost simultaneously from locations a considerable distance apart.
 By 2007, it had established itself in the northern Balkans (Slovenia, Bosnia and Herzegovina and Croatia), the Alps (Austria, Switzerland), and parts of the Czech Republic, France, Germany and Hungary; in 2003, it was found to occur in Spain, though this population probably derives from a separate introduction.
 The 2007 records from Weymouth College (England) and Ostend (Belgium) might also represent one or two further independent introductions.
 In late 2007, it was found at Wrocław and Miechów (Poland); these animals probably represent a further range expansion out of the Czech Republic.
 During the autumn of 2008, a large influx of this species arrived on the south coast of England, indicating natural immigration from continental Europe.
 In late 2009, a large group of western conifer seed bugs invaded Koç University in Istanbul, Turkey.
 The same thing happened in October 2012 in most of the cities of the French Alps, like Moûtiers.
 In 2017 it appears for the first time in the Southern Hemisphere, with several records from Chile.

 It was also first recorded from Tokyo, Japan in 2008, and some additional records from Tokyo and Kanagawa Prefecture have been added until 2009.

 In 2010 the first detection was made in Ukraine, in Dniprorudne, and the next year in Russia, in Rostov-on-Don.

 In 2020 it was first reported in Finland.

 On October 21, 2020 the first sighting in Andorra was posted to iNaturalist, and in September this species was found in Kozhukhovka in Kyiv region, Ukraine.

-In June 2021 Agence France Presse carried a report into devastation caused by the bug in the Qsaybeh pine forest east of Beirut, Lebanon, resulting in the collapse of pine nut production.